• Skip to primary navigation

 6. Bake at 350 degrees F for approximately 1 hour.

 7. Optional: pour some frosting over the cake to give it a pretty finish.
-I use 1 cup of icing sugar mixed with a few tablespoon of milk.
+I use 1 cup of icing sugar mixed with a few Tbsp of milk.

 Aqua Blue, Teal & Green Farmhouse Christmas Table & Hutch Decoration Ideas